Student Bodies in Manipal

 Manipal Academy of Higher Education Technology Business Incubator – Student Entrepreneurship Cell (MAHETBI – SEC)

 Club E-Mail: email@example.com

-The MUTBI – Student Entrepreneurship Cell (SEC) was formed in the year 2012.
+The MAHETBI – Student Entrepreneurship Cell (SEC) was formed in the year 2012.
 Its goal was to promote budding entrepreneurs and the startup culture in Manipal.
-This year the organization was revamped to ensure a much wider reach as well as an environment that would be conducive to innovation in Manipal.
-MUTBI’s aim is to encourage students with ideas to come forward, and to give them the opportunities needed to make their dreams a reality.
+This year the organisation was revamped to ensure a much wider reach as well as an environment that would be conducive to innovation in Manipal.
+MAHETBI’s aim is to encourage students with ideas to come forward, and to give them the opportunities needed to make their dreams a reality.

 National Cadet Corps